sentrysoftware/workflows/README.md

 * [Perform the actual release with `maven-release-plugin:perform`](https://maven.apache.org/maven-release/maven-release-plugin/usage/perform-release.html)
     * Checkout the `vX.Y.Z` in a temporary folder (`target/release`)
     * Build the project with `mvn deploy`
-    * Note: The `deploy` phase is enhanced with [Nexus Staging Maven Plugin](https://github.com/sonatype/nexus-maven-plugins/tree/main/staging/maven-plugin)
+    * Note: The `deploy` phase is "enhanced" with the [central-publishing-maven-plugin](https://central.sonatype.org/publish/publish-portal-maven/) Maven plugin
     * Sign the artifacts with GPG
-    * Deploy artifacts to a new staging repository on [Sonatype's Nexus Repository Manager](https://s01.oss.sonatype.org)
+    * Deploy artifacts in Maven Central repository (the artifacts are not publicly available, at this stage, until the artifacts are manually published)
-    * Release the repository immediately if `autoRelease` input is `true`
+    * Publish the artifacts immediately only if `autoRelease` input is `true`
 * Update the site (`target/site/*`) to GitHub Pages
 * Create a GitHub Release with the produced artifacts
 * Create a Pull Request from the `release/vX.Y.Z` branch to `main`